+4 Owner-occupied only

-- \Owner-occupied only - \\May only be used in conjunction with at least 10% at or below 80% MI
+5 May only be used in conjunction with at least 20 40% at or below 120 80% MI

-Total Allowable Density = Base Density + Affordable-Workforce-Gap Housing Density Bonus
+Total Allowable Density = Base Density + Affordable-Workforce-Gap Housing Density Bonus.
 In no event shall the maximum gross density allowed exceed 16 units per acre.

-The AHDB shall be available to a development only to the extent that it otherwise complies and is consistent with the GMP and the land development regulations, including the procedures, requirements, conditions, and criteria for "PUDs" and rezonings, where applicable.

-The minimum number of affordable housing units that shall be provided in a development pursuant to this section shall be ten (10) affordable housing units.

-The ratio of number of bedrooms per affordable housing unit shall in general be equal to the ratio of the number of bedrooms per residential unit for the entire development.
+- B. The AHDB shall be available to a development only to the extent that it otherwise complies and is consistent with the GMP and the land development regulations, including the procedures, requirements, conditions, and criteria for "PUDs" and rezonings, where applicable. - C. The minimum number of affordable housing units that shall be provided in a development pursuant to this section shall be ten (10) percent of the total affordable housing units. - D. The ratio of number of bedrooms per affordable housing unit shall in general be equal to the ratio of the number of bedrooms per residential unit for the entire development.